 - The second type is play aggression.
-This occurs during playtime when a kitty gets too rough and begins clawing or biting her playmate, you, or random objects.
+This occurs during playtime when cats get too rough and begin clawing or biting their playmate, you, or random objects.

-- The third and last type is fear aggression.
-A cat can experience anxiety which triggers a reaction of fear, leading him to lash out at his owners or other pets.
-Cats have good memory retention and may associate what seems like a normal situation with one that was traumatizing in the past.
+- The third is fear aggression.
+Cats can experience anxiety which triggers a reaction of fear, leading them to lash out at their owners or other pets.
+They have good memory retention and may associate what seems like a normal situation with one that was traumatizing in the past.

 Besides the three types of aggression, there are other external factors that can influence your cats and cause them to become combative:

 - Cats are creatures of habit.
-Generally, they dislike when patterns they’re familiar with are disrupted.
-This includes where they like to sleep and relax, where the food bowl and litter box are located, as well as mealtimes.
+Generally, they dislike when patterns they’re familiar with disrupted.
+These include where they like to sleep and relax, where the food bowl and litter box are located, as well as mealtimes.

 Cats have numerous scent glands, especially on their head and face.
-The act of “bunting” or “cheek rubs” is a very common display your might see in your kitty where he rubs on objects, people, or other cats.
-This can serve as both a signal to other cats of his presence and perceived territory, but can also ironically be a sign of affection.
+The act of “bunting” or “cheek rubs” is a very common display you might see in cats where they rub on objects, people or other cats.
+This can serve as both a signal to other cats of their presence and perceived territory, but can also ironically be a sign of affection.